microsoft/testfx/README.md

 ### License
 testfx platform is licensed under the [MIT license](https://github.com/Microsoft/testfx/blob/master/LICENSE)

+### Issue Tracking
+Please see [issue tracking](https://github.com/Microsoft/testfx-docs/blob/master/issuetracking.md) for a description of the workflow we use to process issues.

 ### Roadmap
 For details on our planned features and future direction please refer to our [roadmap](https://github.com/Microsoft/testfx-docs/blob/master/roadmap.md).